trealla-prolog/trealla/README.md

 	$ cat samples/thread_calc.pl
 	:- initialization(main).

-	% At the moment we only do sqrt
+	% At the moment we only do sqrt here...

 	main :-
 		write('Calculator running...'), nl,